The Internationalist

 The Internationalist was a magazine based in Seattle, Washington.

 Founded in July 2004, The Internationalist grew its readership to 65,000 nationally.
 In 2006, the publication was awarded a Bronze Eddie Award for editorial excellence.
 In the fall of 2006, The Internationalist discontinued its print edition to focus exclusively online.
-In June 2007 the magazine shut down all operations.

 In September 2006, the magazine was profiled in the Seattle Post-Intelligencer.